swilson96/verify-reliant-party/README.md

 ## Assumptions

-You have a local [verify-service-provider](https://github.com/alphagov/verify-service-provider) running.
+You have a local [verify-service-provider](https://github.com/alphagov/verify-service-provider) running (on port 8080).

 You have configured the compliance tool (see [this helper script](scripts/configure-compliance-tool.sh))